 Like most things in life we need to take care of our furniture especially when it’s outdoors and Mother Nature is going to throw everything at it!
 Low-maintenance does not mean ‘self-cleaning’ it’s simply easy to care for with minimal effort and cost-effective cleaning products.
 It is your responsibility to ensure that every reasonable precaution be used in the care and use of your purchase.
-To help you we’ve compiled Care & Maintenance tips for your patio furniture:
+To help you, we’ve compiled Care & Maintenance tips for your outdoor furniture:

 HOW TO CLEAN SUNBRELLA® OUTDOOR FABRIC